Our Favorite Books for Babies

 Freight Train

 This classic concept book is a Caldecott Award recipient.
-The simple but beautiful illustrations show the big, bold freight train up close, making you feel like you’re moving with the train and seeing what it’s seeing.
+The simple but beautiful illustrations in Fright Train show the big, bold train up close, making you feel like you’re moving right along with it, seeing everything it’s seeing.
 My D learned his colors with this book, and it reinforced his love for trains.

 Little Blue Truck